From Mizahar Lore

 Moderators, called Storytellers on Mizahar, provide an invaluable service.
 They act as the main narrators of a story, giving characters involved in that story a chance to react to the situations the storyteller provides them.
 Storytellers set the scenes, describe the atmosphere, and introduce NPCs into the core of the story.
 Moderators may bring the wrath of the Gods down on a character or describe in depth the way a fierce beast attacks a scouting party.
 In the end, its the moderator who judges how well a character does in his or her roleplay actions and reactions, and thus awards experience, treasure, and knowledge.
 There are three main types of moderation: Formal Moderation, Peer Moderation, and Self Moderation.
 Formal moderation is where an active and approved Storyteller (a Regional Storyteller - RS, Domain Storyteller - DS, or Assistant Storyteller - AS) lays out a scenario and tells a story in conjunction with a single or group of player characters.
 Formal moderators can award Experience Points.
 Peer moderation occurs when another player character steps out of their player character role and briefly becomes a narrator for a story involving another player character.
 This is where player A would like a thread wherein she receives training in say swordsmanship.
 Player B, who has no swordsmanship skills themselves offers to 'peer moderate' for player A. They ask the permission of either the RS or DS, and Player B tells the story involved in the Thread from an NPCs perspective (a swordsman from a local training facility in Syrlias).
 Peer Moderated threads must be signed off by a formal moderator to receive experience points.
 Self moderation is simple enough and perhaps one of the fastest ways for a player character to get training.
 Self moderation is where a player character solo's a thread, playing the part of the swordsmanship professional and themselves.
 Self moderated threads must be signed off by a formal moderator to receive experience points.

 A Character sheet (or CS) is a written record that contains a characters relevant information about themselves.
 Players are required to keep a character sheet on each character they play.
 Within those Character sheets, the following information is required: Name, Age, Birthdate, character description, List of Money they have or have spent, Equipment, Skills and points, and thread list.
 See the Mizahar Lore Page devoted to Character sheets for more information.
+Players may have no more than FIVE characters active and in play at once.
+Any additional PCs must be retired via the Help Desk.

 As a player, you are required to keep track of your character's time.
 If he is in Syliras on the first day of the season, he cannot be hundreds of miles away in Avanthal on the same day.
 In order to do so, when you post a new thread you need to timestamp it with the date when it takes place.

 Thankfully, timekeeping is very simple in Mizahar.
 The calendar is regulated by the Watchtower system, which simply divides the year into four seasons.
+See the Calendar and Timestamping for more details.